louaydhyeb/crypto_info/README.md

 ## Hilt

-Crypto Indo uses Hilt to manage its dependencies.
+Crypto Info uses Hilt to manage its dependencies.
 Hilt's ViewModel (with the `@HiltViewModel` annotation) works perfectly with Compose's ViewModel integration (`viewModel()` composable function) as you can see in the following snippet of code. `viewModel()` will automatically use the factory that Hilt creates for the ViewModel: